BitCurator/bitcurator-access-webtools/README.md

 vagrant halt
 ```

-in the bca-webtools directory in the console or terminal on your host machine.
+in the **bitcurator-access-webtools** directory in the console or terminal on your host machine.
 The next time you issue the "vagrant up" command, the VM will restart in its previous state.

 If you need to delete the VM entirely, you can the the following command after halting the VM: